Sir Archibald Alison, 1st Baronet

-Sir Archibald Alison, 1st Baronet, FRSE (29 December 1792 – 23 May 1867) was an England-born Scottish advocate (attorney) and historian.
+Sir Archibald Alison, 1st Baronet, FRSE (29 December 1792 – 23 May 1867) was a Scottish advocate (attorney) and historian.
 He held several prominent legal appointments.
 He was the younger son of the Episcopalian cleric and author Archibald Alison.
-His elder brother was the physician and social reformer William Alison.
+His elder brother was the physician and social reformer William Pulteney Alison.

 Background

 He was born at the parsonage at Kenley, Shropshire, to the Rev. Archibald Alison and his wife Dorothea Gregory, daughter of John Gregory, and granddaughter of James Forbes, 17th Lord Forbes.
 In 1800 his parents moved the family back to Edinburgh, as his father thought that he could give his sons a better education and more independent careers in Scotland.

 After studying under a private tutor, and at the University of Edinburgh, he was, in 1814, admitted to the Faculty of Advocates, at which he ultimately attained some distinction, becoming in 1834 Sheriff of Lanarkshire.
 In 1853, he received an Honorary Doctorate of Civil Law by the University of Oxford.

 Alison actively opposed the abolition of slavery in the British Empire.
 Following the United Kingdom's Slavery Abolition Act 1833 and the Slave Compensation Act 1837 he benefited from a Government payout of more than £4,000 (equivalent to £346,000 in 2015).